 Pollock began her theatre career as an actress.
 In 1966, she moved to Calgary, Alberta, with fellow actor Michael Ball, where she gave birth to her sixth child.
 That same year she won the Best Actress Award at the Dominion Drama Festival for her role in Ann Jellicoe’s The Knack.
 Despite her success, she felt she had “no voice” as an actor and began writing plays “out of a need to confirm that the work I was doing was important” (Zimmerman, “Towards” 36).
-Pollock professes that seeing a production of John Murrell’s Great Noise, Bright Light marked the first time she identified with a play that she felt was truthful to her own experience (Much 209); this compelled her to write her own plays in an effort to “personalize events that were just facts before” (Wallace 122).
+Pollock professed that seeing a production of John Murrell’s Great Noise, Bright Light marked the first time she identified with a play that she felt was truthful to her own experience (Much 209); this compelled her to write her own plays in an effort to “personalize events that were just facts before” (Wallace 122).
 One of her first plays, A Compulsory Option (unpublished), won the Alberta Culture Playwriting Competition in 1972 and was produced the following year by the Vancouver New Play Centre.
 Commissioned by the Vancouver Playhouse Theatre-in-Education programme in 1974, Pollock wrote nine plays for children, including Star Child, The Happy Prince, and The Rose and the Nightingale, none of which were published.
 Wreck of the National Line [Car] (Calgary: Alberta Theatre Projects, 1977) and Prairie Dragons (Calgary: Quest Theatre, 1987) remain Pollock’s best-known children’s plays.

 Pollock achieved her first significant triumph with Walsh (Theatre Calgary, 1973), a play based on the historical figure of Major James Walsh, a North West Mounted Policeman struggling with moral dilemmas.
 Granted military responsibility over Chief Sitting Bull and the Sioux people, who fled the United States to escape punishment for killing General Custer and his men at the Battle of Little Big Horn, Major Walsh finds himself torn between his respect for the Sioux and his allegiance to his country.
-Pollock’s scrupulous research shows itself in the play’s acute attention to historical records and deliberate acknowledgement of ambiguous or skewed details in these records, calling into question the very nature of historiography and historical truth.
+Pollock’s scrupulous research showed itself in the play’s acute attention to historical records and deliberate acknowledgement of ambiguous or skewed details in these records, calling into question the very nature of historiography and historical truth.
 The play exposes the ineffectiveness of Eurocentric political policy and bureaucracy, as Walsh is ultimately unable to reconcile his responsibility to the British government with his personal moral responsibility.
 With its bold political statement and innovative staging techniques, Walsh firmly established Pollock as a leading playwright and formed the thematic foundations from which her subsequent plays would draw and develop.

 Like Walsh, the Komagata Maru Incident (Vancouver Playhouse production: East Cultural Centre, 1976) is a historical drama that re-visions recorded history.
 Employing a satirical circus sideshow theme, the play recounts the story of the Komagata Maru, a Japanese steamer carrying 376 potential East Asian immigrants who, in 1914, were denied entry into Canada because of the blatant racial and social prejudice of government authorities.
 Inspector William Hopkinson, sent by the Canadian Immigration department to negotiate with the passengers, bears witness to the appalling and rapidly deteriorating living conditions they suffer while anchored and confined to the ship for two months, and is consequently forced to question his own ethical implication as well as that of the Canadian government.
 The play shows a retreat from the rather restricting documentary style of Walsh and an attempt to take a more humanizing, emotional approach to historical issues.